istmobiome/web/content/talk/rethink-d/index.md

 - internal-project
 publishDate: "2020-03-09T00:00:00Z"
 slides:
-summary: A conceptual tour of the microbial world through the lens of genomics.
+summary: A conceptual tour of the microbial world with an eye on genomics.
 tags: []
 title: Rethinking Diversity
 url_code: ""